-On December 30, 2021, in connection with the acquisition of Petillo, the Company issued 759 shares of the Company's stock as consideration paid to the Petillo sellers.
+On December 30, 2021, in connection with the acquisition of Petillo Incorporated and its related entities (collectively, "Petillo"), the Company issued 759 shares of the Company's stock as consideration paid to the Petillo sellers.
 The value of the shares issued was \$20,406 based on Sterling's closing stock price on December 29, 2021.
-See Note 3 - Acquisitions for further discussion.

-16. STOCK INCENTIVE PLAN
+15. STOCK INCENTIVE PLAN

 General-The Company has a stock incentive plan (the "Stock Incentive Plan") and an employee stock purchase plan (the "ESPP") that are administered by the Compensation and Talent Development Committee of the Board of Directors.
 Under the Stock Incentive Plan, the Company can issue shares to employees and directors in the form of restricted stock awards ("RSAs"), restricted stock units ("RSUs") and performance share units ("PSUs").
-Compensation expense recognized related to the Company's Stock Incentive Plan was \$10,181, \$11,687 and \$11,572 for 2022, 2021 and 2020, respectively.
-Under the Stock Incentive Plan, we are authorized to issue 3,400 shares, and assuming PSU vestings occur at maximum payout, 397 authorized shares remained available under our Stock Incentive Plan for future grants at December 31, 2022.
+Compensation expense recognized related to the Company's Stock Incentive Plan was \$12,426, \$10,181 and \$11,687 for 2023, 2022 and 2021, respectively.
+Under the Stock Incentive Plan, we are authorized to issue 3,400 shares, and assuming PSU vestings occur at maximum payout, 31 authorized shares remained available under our Stock Incentive Plan for future grants at December 31, 2023.

 Under the ESPP, employees may make quarterly purchases of shares at a discount through regular payroll deductions for up to 15% of their compensation, subject to a \$25 fair market value maximum purchase per year.
 The shares are purchased at 85% of the closing price per share on the last trading day of the calendar quarter.
-Included within total stock-based compensation expense is \$120, \$84 and \$71 of expense related to the ESPP, for 2022, 2021 and 2020, respectively.
+Included within total stock-based compensation expense is \$181, \$120 and \$84 of expense related to the ESPP, for 2023, 2022 and 2021, respectively.
 ESPP expense represents the difference between the fair value on the date of purchase and the price paid.
-At December 31, 2022, 692 authorized shares remained available for issuance under the ESPP.
+At December 31, 2023, 674 authorized shares remained available for issuance under the ESPP.

-Total equity-based compensation expense recognized related to the Company's Stock Incentive Plan and the ESPP was \$10,301, \$11,771 and \$11,643 for 2022, 2021 and 2020, respectively, primarily recognized within general and administrative expenses.
-At December 31, 2022, there was approximately \$10,900 of unrecognized compensation cost related to equity-based grants, which is expected to be recognized over a weighted-average period of 2.4 years.
+Total equity-based compensation expense recognized related to the Company's Stock Incentive Plan and the ESPP was \$12,607, \$10,301 and \$11,771 for 2023, 2022 and 2021, respectively, primarily recognized within general and administrative expenses.
+At December 31, 2023, there was approximately \$9,700 of unrecognized compensation cost related to equity-based grants, which is expected to be recognized over a weighted-average period of 1.6 years.
 The Company recognizes forfeitures as they occur, rather than estimating expected forfeitures.